The Week In Chelsea: Light at the end of the tunnel for Terry and the Blues

 The need-to-know facts

-- Cesc Fabregas has scored once and assisted twice in four Premier League games v Leicester City in the Premier League.
+- Cesc Fabregas has scored once and assisted twice in four Premier League games vs Leicester in the Premier League.

 - Fabregas has scored all five of his Premier League goals under Hiddink this campaign (in 20 games).
 He had no goals in 16 Premier League games under Mourinho.